A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Solution Methodology for Single-Plume Evolution

 In this study we solve the minimal representation of the three-dimensional framework and examine differences in plume properties predicted by the classical spherical-particle model versus the proposed habit–dynamic model.
 Specifically, although the governing equations (Eqs. \ref{eq1_1}) are inherently three‐dimensional, requiring a fully resolved 3D mesh and often forcing a trade‐off between resolution and domain size, the system admits a separable structure under physically justified assumptions.
 Exploiting this separability permits high‐resolution solutions over extended domains without resorting to coarse‐grained approximations and high computational times.

-We initialize the contrail by releasing ice particles into a three‐dimensional region immediately following the earlier stages that the contrail has been through (roughly, after 10 to 20 minutes of contrails birth), prescribing initial fields as:
+We initialize the contrail by releasing ice particles into a three‐dimensional region immediately following the earlier stages that the contrail has been through (roughly, after a few minutes of contrails birth), prescribing initial fields as:

 The volumetric growth rate $f_\mathcal{V}$ depends on ambient temperature $T(x,y,z,t)$, but observational datasets typically have horizontal resolution of order kilometers and exhibit weak horizontal gradients.
 Accordingly we assume $ T=T(z,t)$, and, $s_i=s_i(z,t)$.